-In the Government-Wide Financial Statements, net position are classified in the following categories: Net Investment in Capital Assets consists of capital assets net of accumulated depreciation and reduced by outstanding debt that attributed to the acquisition, construction, or improvement of the assets.
+In the government-wide financial statements, net position are classified in the following categories: Net investment in capital assets consists of capital assets net of accumulated depreciation and reduced by outstanding debt that attributed to the acquisition, construction, or improvement of the assets.
 Restricted net position is restricted by external creditors, grantors, contributors, laws or regulations of other governments.
-Unrestricted net position is all net position that does not meet the definition of "net investment in capital assets" or "restricted net position."
+Unrestricted net position is all net position that does not meet the definition of "net investments in capital assets" or "restricted net position."